cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - For all videos, since we are randomly download pieces in the set, so we can support a `hopping player` to only play the randon pieces that is downloaded.

-- TAU provides basic communication services mostly like relay.
+- TAU provides basic annoucement service include relays and genesis.
 Of course, you can choose others in price is right, TAU payment, content annoucement and genesis annoucement.
-Community chain can use itself for relay as well.
+Community chain can use itself for relay annoucement as primary.

 - All chain addresses are derivative from one private key.
 Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
 }

 Business model:= { 商业模式
 - Tau foundation will develop TAU App and provide free public relays (TAU dev private key signed), in return for admob/mopub ads income to cover AWS data cost.
-Any one can config relay permission-lessly on both TAU and own chain.
+Any one can config relay on own chain.
 - Individual nodes will see ads to keep using data for free, the more data upload, the less ads to see.
 In app, show a stats of uploaded data, download data.
 When users getting data from community signed relay, the TAU app will not counting community relay download.
 - TAU coin price will rise when cross-chain communications in demand.
 }